A new extortion scheme targets users of Google’s AdSense program.

 Krebs, a former Washington Post reporter, published portions of a ransom note provided to him by a reader of his Krebs on Security blog.
 In it, the extortionist warns the reader, who operates several websites, that he soon would be receiving ominous messages about his AdSense status.

-“This will happen due to the fact that we’re about to flood your site with huge amount of direct bot generated web traffic with 100% bounce ratio and thousands of IP’s in rotation — a nightmare for every AdSense publisher,” the note declares.
+“This will happen due to the fact that we’re about to flood your site with a huge amount of direct bot-generated web traffic with a 100% bounce ratio and thousands of IPs in rotation — a nightmare for every AdSense publisher,” the note declares.